zkLinkProtocol/zklink-docs/docs/Technology/About-Security.md

 ---

-zklink constructs a off-chain L2 network to monitor and record the information transmitted between separate chains and Layer2 networks.
+zkLink constructs a off-chain L2 network to monitor and record the information transmitted between separate chains and Layer2 networks.

 Inherited from classic ZK-Rollup, all L2 state changes will be uploaded to the corresponding Layer1 network.
 For transactions within a single chain, zero-knowledge is capable of ensuring that all state changes are the result of accurately running the circuit.
 However, when it comes to cross-chain transactions, zero-knowledge fails to testify whether cross-chain states (Hash values of another chain) is valid - even if it might satisfy the constraints of circuit, it is not necessarily TRUE.
-So how does zklink solve this problem of data authenticity?
+So how does zkLink solve this problem of data authenticity?

 We will address this problem from the two perspectives mentioned in [the previous chapter](/docs/Technology/Overview#two-key-components-in-cross-chain-interoperability).